Robinlovelace/netgenhack/README.md

 sharing of ideas and the hackathon itself.
 The rough timings will be as follows (these can be adjusted on the day):

+- 11:00 - 11:05: Introduction and welcome (Robin Lovelace)

-- 11:00 - 12:00: Demo of existing tools and sharing of ideas
+- 11:05 - 12:00: Demo of existing tools and sharing of ideas

-  - 11:00 - 11:15: Demo of `od2net` tool developed at the ATI (Dustin
+  - 11:05 - 11:20: Demo of `od2net` tool developed at the ATI (Dustin
     Carlino)
-  - 11:15 - 11:30: Demo of network simplification and joining algorithms
+  - 11:20 - 11:30: Demo of network simplification and joining algorithms
     and prototype tools (Robin Lovelace)
   - 11:30 - 11:45: Demo of walkability, cyclability, accessibility and
     traffic stress estimation methods for routing and network